-4. Hook-On High Chairs
+Hook-On High Chairs

-They’re also usually less expensive than full-size high chairs are.
-Another perk is that they are highly portable — you can bring them anywhere you’re going, whether it’s on vacation, to the babysitter’s house or out to eat.
+They’re also usually less expensive than full-size units are.
+Another perk is that they are highly portable so that you can bring them anywhere you’re going, whether it’s on vacation, to the babysitter’s house or out to eat.

 2. Whether You Want a Removable Tray

-4. If You Need It To Be Multi-Purpose
+4. If You Need it to Be Multi-Purpose

-If you want to get more bang for your buck, you may want to consider looking for a convertible high chair.
-If you can use it as a booster seat when your child is almost ready to join the adults at the big table, you’ll get an extra couple year’s worth of usage from your high chair.
+If you want to get more bang for your buck, consider looking for a convertible unit.
+If you can use it as a booster seat when your child is almost ready to join the adults at the big table, you’ll get an extra couple year’s worth of use.

-6. What Kind of Belt It Has
+6. What Kind of Belt it Has

 The Best High Chairs of 2018

-- It can be used as more than just a high chair.
+- So much more than just a high chair.